richkazz/HNGxVideoStreaming/DOCUMENTATION.md

 - HTTP status codes will indicate the success or failure of each request.

 ## A HTML and JavaScript code example
+- steps to start
+- click on  start upload to get key
+- click on initiate Recording
+- click on Start Recording
+- after some minutes click on Stop Recording
+- check the console for the response url to the video and transcript
 <html>
 <head>
     <meta charset="UTF-8" />